DynamoDS/DynamoPrimer/03_Anatomy-of-a-Dynamo-Definition/3-3_wiring_programs.md

 ![NEEDS UPDATE - make three rows from editing pngs](images/3-2/02-EditingWires.png)

+> 1. Existing Wire
-> 1. To change the connection to an input Port, left-click on another input Port
+2. To change the connection to an input Port, left-click on another input Port
-1. To remove the Wire, pull the Wire away and left-click on the Workspace
+3. To remove the Wire, pull the Wire away and left-click on the Workspace

 ###3.2.4 Wire Previews